 The sales funnel doesn’t stop after you made your first sale.
 After successfully delivering on The Offer, you have shown the client that you do good on your promises and that the money she spent is an investment, not a cost.

-A well-built sales funnel will give you a steady stream of new leads, and also help you turn them into paying customers – all while you are doing what you actually are supposed to do.
+A well-built sales funnel will give you a steady stream of new leads, and also help you turn them into paying clients – all while you are doing what you actually are supposed to do.

 It is not a quick-fix, prepare to spend quite a bit of time to put it in place.
 The good thing though is that when the first version is created – it takes very small tweaks to constantly improve it!